Blokyk/starkid/docs/StarKid-overview.md

 Flags (sometimes also called switches) are simply options with the `bool` type.
-While options always require an operand, flags will always be set to true when specified, unless the user uses `--my-flag=false`.
+While options always require an operand, flags will always be set to true when used, unless the user uses the `--my-flag=false` syntax.

 ```csharp
 [Command("greet")]